Skip to Content JB Pritzker, Governor, State of Illinois

 About MAP recipients

 • More than half (55%) of MAP-eligible students are so low income that the federal government doesn’t consider them able to contribute any resources to pay for college.
-In FY 21, the average family income of a dependent (“traditional”) MAP-eligible student was $34,934/year, and the average income of an independent (“non-traditional”) MAP-eligible student was $19,796/year.
+In FY 22, the average family income of a dependent (“traditional”) MAP-eligible student was $34,672/year, and the average income of an independent (“non-traditional”) MAP-eligible student was $19,309/year.

-• Of the undergraduates at Illinois public universities who identify themselves as Black or Hispanic, more than half receive a MAP grant.
+• Of the undergraduates at Illinois public universities who identify themselves as Black or Hispanic, 60% or more receive a MAP grant.

 • Approximately 57% of MAP recipients are first generation—meaning those who do not have at least one parent who completed college.